What Are Facebook Dark Posts (And Why You Should Use Them)

 Want to see how our award-winning social media specialists can do that for your company?
 Contact us at 888-601-5359.
 Or, keep reading to learn more about the ins-and-outs of dark advertising and its unique advantages.

-What are dark posts on Facebook?
+What are Facebook dark posts?

 Facebook dark posts, also called unpublished page posts, are targeted ads for the News Feed of a designated demographic — including current followers.
 A Facebook dark post may feature text, photos, videos, promotional offers, or links to your website.

 Why create Facebook dark posts?
 We’ve compiled seven compelling reasons:

 1. SEGMENT YOUR TARGET AUDIENCE

 With a few minutes of research, you’ll discover that the most notable benefit of dark posts on Facebook is their targeting capabilities.
 Instead of targeting all your followers — or creating an ad-stream in their News Feeds — Facebook dark posts let you segment your audience to multiple degrees.